nand2mario/usb_hid_host/doc/usb_hid_host.md

 ## Interpreting USB HID reports

 All HID events are transmitted in messages, *HID reports* in USB terminology.
-For our `usb_hid_host` modules, the `typ` output determines device type.
-When it is not zero, a pulse in the `report` output signals the receipt of an HID report.
+For our `usb_hid_host` module, the `typ` output indicates the device type, and when it is not zero, a pulse in the `report` output signifies the arrival of a HID report.

 ## Keyboard

-USB keyboards transmits *scancodes*, not ASCII code as we normally need.
-So that's what the `key1`, `key2`, `key3` and `key4` contains - scancodes of currently pressed keys.
-And `key_modifiers` contains statuses of keys like shift, ctrl and etc. You need to do some conversion if you need ASCII.
-The demo project shows a simple way to do this (supporting only 2 simultaneously pressed keys, and no auto-repeat).
+USB keyboards transmits *scancodes* instead of ASCII codes.
+Therefore the `key1`, `key2`, `key3` and `key4` represents scancodes of the currently pressed keys.
+The `key_modifiers` output indicates the status of modifier keys like shift, ctrl, etc. If you need to convert the scancodes to ASCII, a simple method is demonstrated in the demo project (which supports up to 2 simultaneously pressed keys and lacks auto-repeat functionality).

-If you want to do it yourself, the scancodes are in the keyboard/Keypad Page sector of the HID Usage Tables.
+If you prefer to do the conversion on your own, you can find scancodes in the "keyboard/Keypad Page" sector of the HID Usage Tables.
 See [scancode](https://gist.github.com/MightyPork/6da26e382a7ad91b5496ee55fdc73db2)

 ### Mouse

-Mouse reports are in format of buttons and delta movements in X and Y directions (`mouse_dx` and `mouse_dy`).
-You probably want to convert this into an on-screen mouse position, which the demo project also shows a way to do.
+Mouse reports consists of button states and delta movements in the X and Y directions (`mouse_dx` and `mouse_dy`).
+To convert this information into an on-screen mouse position, the demo project provides an example implementation.

 ### Gamepad

-Gamepads are more straightforward as the reports are just the status of the buttons.
-Only 10 buttons are currently exposed.
-It should be straightforward to add more if it is in the HID report.
+Gamepads reports are more straightforward, as they represent the status of the buttons directly.
+Currently, only 10 buttons are exposed, but it should be straightforward to add more if they are present in the HID report.

 ## References